yz-mao/yz-mao.github.io/_pages/about.md

 News
 ------
-- Joined Tsinghua-Berkeley Shenzhen Institute as research assistant.
-(09/2023)
+- Joined Tsinghua-Berkeley Shenzhen Institute as a research assistant (09/2023).
-- One paper accepted in TMC.
-(06/2023)
+- Had one paper accepted in TMC (06/2023).
-- Completed Master defense.
-(05/2023)
+- Completed the Master's defense (05/2023).
-- Submitted Master thesis.
-(04/2023)
+- Submitted the Master's thesis (04/2023).
-- Joined Meituan UAV Lab as a research intern.
-(07/2022)
+- Joined Meituan UAV Lab as a research intern (07/2022).
-- One paper accepted in ACM TIST.
-(01/2022)
+- Had one paper accepted in ACM TIST (01/2022).
-- Delievered a presentation at XXXX and won the best poster award.
-(07/2021)
+- Delivered a presentation at XXXX and received the Best Poster Award (07/2021).
-- Joined Tencent Robotics-X Lab as a research intern.
-(06/2021)
+- Joined Tencent Robotics-X Lab as a research intern (06/2021).
-- Joined Tsinghua-Berkeley Shenzhen Institute as a master student in data science and information technology track.
-(09/2020)
+- Enrolled at Tsinghua-Berkeley Shenzhen Institute as a master's student in the data science and information technology track (09/2020).
-- Graduated with honor from Wuhan University.
-(06/2020)
+- Graduated with honors from Wuhan University (06/2020).

 Getting started